habedi/element-0/README.md

 * A good level of R5RS compliance with a growing standard library (see [std.elz](src/stdlib/std.elz)).
 * Easy to integrate into Zig projects as a lightweight and fast scripting engine.
 * Easy to extend with Zig functions via FFI or writing Element 0 code.
-* Prepacked with a REPL, and module system, and a debugger.
+* Prepacked with a REPL for interactive development.

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.